top of page

 3. Regulatory Readiness and Accountability

-• Demonstrates active enforcement of least-privilege policies
+• Demonstrates enforcement of least-privilege principles for compliance

 Case Study: Connecting Security and Care at a 1,200-Bed Medical Center